Yuan dynasty: Printing and publishing

 The Mongol rulers patronized the Yuan printing industry.
 Chinese printing technology was transferred to the Mongols through Kingdom of Qocho and Tibetan intermediaries.
 Some Yuan documents such as Wang Zhen's Nong Shu were printed with earthenware movable type, a technology invented in the 12th century.
 However, most published works were still produced through traditional block printing techniques.
 The publication of a Taoist text inscribed with the name of Töregene Khatun, Ögedei's wife, is one of the first printed works sponsored by the Mongols.
 In 1273, the Mongols created the Imperial Library Directorate, a government-sponsored printing office.
-The Yuan government established centers for printing throughout China.
+The Yuan government established centres for printing throughout China.
 Local schools and government agencies were funded to support the publishing of books.

 Private printing businesses also flourished under the Yuan.
 They published a diverse range of works, and printed educational, literary, medical, religious, and historical texts.
 The volume of printed materials was vast.
 In 1312, 1,000 copies of a Buddhist text commented by Cosgi Odsir were printed just within Beijing.
 By 1328, annual sales of printed calendars and almanacs reached over three million in the Yuan dynasty.

 One of the more notable applications of printing technology was the Jiaochao, the paper money of the Yuan.
 Jiaochao were made from the bark of mulberry trees.
 The Yuan government used woodblocks to print paper money, but switched to bronze plates in 1275.
 The Mongols experimented with establishing the Chinese-style paper monetary system in Mongol-controlled territories outside of China.
 The Yuan minister Bolad was sent to Iran, where he explained Yuan paper money to the Il-khanate court of Gaykhatu.
 The Il-khanate government issued paper money in 1294, but public distrust of the exotic new currency doomed the experiment.

 Foreign observers took note of Yuan printing technology.
 Marco Polo documented the Yuan printing of paper money and almanac pamphlets called tacuini.
 The vizier Rashid-al-Din recognized that printing was a valuable technological breakthrough, and expressed regret that the Mongol experiment with printing paper money had failed in the Muslim world.
 Rashid-al-Din's view was not shared by other chroniclers in the Middle East, who were critical of the experiment's disruptive impact on the Il-khanate.